succinctlabs/op-succinct/book/fault_proofs/deploy.md

 ## Overview

 The deployment script performs the following actions:
-1. Deploys the `DisputeGameFactory` implementation and proxy
+1. Deploys the `DisputeGameFactory` implementation and proxy.
-2. Deploys a mock SP1 verifier for testing or use a SP1 Verifier Gateway set in the environment variable `SP1_VERIFIER_GATEWAY` for production
+2. Deploys a mock SP1 verifier for testing or use a SP1 Verifier Gateway set in the environment variable `SP1_VERIFIER_GATEWAY` for production.
-3. Deploys the `OPSuccinctFaultDisputeGame` implementation
+3. Deploys the `OPSuccinctFaultDisputeGame` implementation.
-4. Configures the factory with initial bond and game implementation
+4. Configures the factory with initial bond and game implementation.

 ## Prerequisites